jkru3/jkru3/README.md

 # hello!

 this is where I keep many of my past and current side projects.
-Feel free to check out my *very much a work in progress* [website/digital-garden](https://joey-krueger.com)
+Feel free to check out my [personal website / digital garden](https://joey-krueger.com)

 you can also find me on [LinkedIn](https://www.linkedin.com/in/jkru3/)